 5. Work side to side, left to right, slightly overlapping each stroke – you are aiming to have no visible brush-marks

 6. Once you leave an area, do not go back over areas that you have done.
 If you do, you risk dragging partially dry resin into wet, which will dry cloudy over dark colors.
 If you missed any areas, allow to dry completely and re-varnish.
 3 thin coats is better than 1 thick one.

 7. After varnishing.
 I often cover my painting with a board slightly larger than the canvas, resting it on props so it hovers and reduces the amount of dust that could fall on the wet varnish layer.
-Alternatively with large canvass I will prop them facing a wall when the varnish is semi dry.
+Alternatively, with large canvas I will prop them facing a wall when the varnish is semi-dry.